by Bill McBride on 12/09/2016 12:18:00 PM

-According to the Fed, household net worth decreased in Q3 compared to Q2:
+According to the Fed, household net worth increased in Q3 compared to Q2:

-The net worth of households and nonprofits fell to $85.2 trillion during the third quarter of 2015.
-The value of directly and indirectly held corporate equities decreased $2.3 trillion and the value of real estate rose $482 billion.Household net worth was at $85.2 trillion in Q3 2015, down from $86.4 trillion in Q2.
-The decline was due to the decline in the stock market in Q3.
+The net worth of households and nonprofits rose to $90.2 trillion during the third quarter of 2016.
+The value of directly and indirectly held corporate equities increased $494 billion and the value of real estate increased $554 billion.Household net worth was at $90.2 trillion in Q3 2016, up from $88.0 trillion in Q2 2016.

-The Fed estimated that the value of household real estate increased to $21.8 trillion in Q3 2015.
-The value of household real estate is still $0.7 trillion below the peak in early 2006 (not adjusted for inflation).
+The Fed estimated that the value of household real estate increased to $22.7 trillion in Q3.
+The value of household real estate is now above the bubble peak in early 2006 - but not adjusted for inflation, and also including new construction.

 Click on graph for larger image.